 It is important that the student voice is heard at every SCQF level (FE through to postgraduate research) and mode of study.

-By electing reps we are ensuring that students have someone who can communicate their views and experiences on their behalf, and who can work in partnership with staff to make change happen.
+By electing student representatives, known as Student Voice Reps, we are ensuring that students have someone who can communicate their views and experiences on their behalf, and who can work in partnership with staff to make change happen.

 Watch this short explainer video to learn more about the role and the importance of reps.

-This diagram shows the different student representation roles at the university and where class reps sit within the structure.
+The diagram below shows the different student representation roles at UHI and where Student Voice Reps sit within the structure.

 All roles are equally important in communicating student views.
 Information is two-way, from students passing on feedback about their learning experience, to student association officers communicating to the student body where changes are being implemented.

 All staff should be available for students, reps and officers to provide feedback to.
 Staff should also ensure that they are communicating back to students what action is being taken in response to the feedback they have received.

 This page will provide some ideas on what you can do to promote the role of Student Voice Reps to your students.

 When: beginning of term / 'freshers' / induction period